anddil/anddil.github.io/_pages/teaching.md

 permalink: /teaching/
 ---
 Here you can find some information related to the courses I taught so far.
+## Foundation of algebraic geometry (Fall 2024, University of Pisa)
+I am co-teaching [this course](https://unimap.unipi.it/registri/dettregistriNEW.php?re=11064618::::&ri=062064), offered at the University of Pisa.
 ## Geometry (Spring 2024, University of Pisa)
-I am co-teaching [this course](), offered at the University of Pisa.
+I am co-teaching [this course](https://unimap.unipi.it/registri/dettregistriNEW.php?re=10336398::::&ri=062064), offered at the University of Pisa.
 ## Algebraic geometry (TA, Spring 2023, Humboldt University)

 I took care of the exercises of [this course](http://www-irm.mathematik.hu-berlin.de/~farkas/teaching/alggeom23/index.html), offered at Humboldt University.
 Below you can find the exercise sheets.